Good Locations for Winter Bird Watching in or

 Some friends asked me for good locations in or near New Jersey for bird watching and bird photography in

 the winter season.
-In responding to such question for winter birding, I compiled a list of such locations as
+In responding to such request for winter birding locations, I compiled a list of such locations

-shown on this web page.
-The list includes links to my relevant Travelogue web pages with many photos, movie
+as shown on this web page.
+This list includes links to my relevant Travelogue web pages with many photos,

 However, occasionally the weather in New Jersey can also get so cold that the water in fresh water lakes,